-fancyplayground is the new dba of Theatre Revelation, the 501(c)(3) non-profit producing AN INVASION OF DECENCY!
-We believe the new name more aptly (ok, a bit cheek-ily) conjures up the mix of arts we’re creating – a foundation of experimental theatre, with poetic-lyrical language, the modern art of installation, avant-garde staging/video/lighting/sound design – to serve the underlying writing, the emotion, the characters – to aim to produce exhilarating, wickedly darkly funny or intensely emotive & provocative open-heart-soul-surgery entertaining extravaganzas.
+fancyplayground is a program of Theatre Revelation, the 501(c)(3) non-profit producing AN INVASION OF DECENCY!
+We believe fancyplayground more aptly (ok, a bit cheek-ily) conjures up the mix of arts we’re creating – a foundation of experimental theatre, with poetic-lyrical language, the modern art of installation, avant-garde staging/video/lighting/sound design – to serve the underlying writing, the emotion, the characters – to aim to produce exhilarating, wickedly darkly funny or intensely emotive & provocative open-heart-soul-surgery entertaining extravaganzas.

 We are a very independent collective of experimental artists and innovators- mostly based in Los Angeles.